bmorris3/shocksgo/docs/shocksgo/gettingstarted.rst

 Generating a Solar Light Curve
 ------------------------------

-To generate a sample of ten houros of solar fluxes at 60 second cadence, we can use `~shocksgo.generate_solar_fluxes`::
+To generate a sample of ten hours of solar fluxes at 60 second cadence, we can use `~shocksgo.generate_solar_fluxes`::

     import matplotlib.pyplot as plt